shabaz123/antenna-analyzer/README.md

 <img width="100%" align="left" src="3d-renders/top-panel.jpg">

-The white meter side ears are removed, then carefully unclip the black bezel and then insert the bezel into the top panel, and then the meter is fitted to the bezel from below the top panel, and then the side ears are fitted on, and rotated until the meter is held in position firmly.
+The meter side ears are removed, then carefully unclip the black bezel and then insert the bezel into the top panel, and then the meter is fitted to the bezel from below the top panel, and then the side ears are fitted on, and rotated until the meter is held in position firmly.

 <img width="100%" align="left" src="3d-renders/top-panel-inside.jpg">